 The salt industry is traced, using displays and many old photographs, through Roman, Saxon and Medieval periods and finally the Victorian era of the “Salt King”, John Corbett is studied with audio-visual display which depicts the harsh reality of working in hot, steamy conditions in the salt works.

 Re-Opening & Staying Safe

 The Tourist Information Centre and shop are now open on reduced hours.
 10am - 2pm Monday to Friday and 10am, - 12pm on Saturday, with lots of local information and produce.
 The Museum will be re-opening from 17th May with a temporary exhibition on the history of the Brine Baths in Droitwich.
-There are restrictions on numbers, screening and other modifications to make staff, volunteers and any other visitors safe.
+There are restrictions on numbers, screening and other modifications to make staff, volunteers and any other visitors feel safe.